inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Output Queues
 ~~~~~~~~~~~~~

-Queue components must implement the :ned:`IOutputQueue` module
+Queue components must implement the :ned:`IPacketQueue` module
 interface.
 In addition to having one input and one output gate, these
 components must implement a passive queue behaviour: they only deliver a
 packet when the module connected to their output explicitly requests it.
-(In C++ terms, the module must implement the :cpp:`IPassiveQueue`
+(In C++ terms, the module must implement the :cpp:`IPacketQueue`
 interface.
 The next module requests a packet by calling the
 :fun:`requestPacket()` method of that interface.)